Mrlution/RectilinearPackingProblemSolver/README.md

 python main.py -d data_file.txt

 # Result
 This is an packing example.
-In our dataset, the average occupation rate is 85%.
+For our dataset, the average occupation rate is 85%.

 ![](images/beforePacking.png)